SilenLoc/baselOne2024/slides/slides.md

 - if you do not care about it

 ---
+# Things left to say

+> The Hurl project is maintainer and usage oriented

+> Hurl is not the whole story

+> -> Variable injection is the way to get data into Hurl
+> -> if you think you need something else
+> -> use http

+---
 # The talk and more links at github

 ```
 █████████████████████████████████████